BarisAlbayrakIEEE/PersistentDAG/README.md

 however, the DAG contains some private mutating functions (e.g. *update_DAG_state*). all private mutating functions satisfy the strong exception safety.

-`std::vector` allocates a contiguous memory which is highly efficient due to the efficient cache usage for the two most critical procedures of a persistent DAG structure:
+`std::vector` allocates a contiguous memory which is highly efficient for the two most critical procedures of a persistent DAG structure:
 1. copy construction
 2. traversal